Skip to content

 The house was fully staffed, again, thanks to the Petersons.

 The location and casual, homelike atmosphere, including a large backyard, meant students could walk in and socialize as well as receive counseling.
-Long and the staff would have pizza lunches and backyard barbecues for

 Perhaps the final touch establishing how ordinary mental health services were was the absence of a big sign hanging outside.
 They painted the door blue: people would just go to “the blue door” — which the center came to be known as — a symbol of acceptance and stigma-free assistance.

 The center helped thousands of young people dealing with issues such as homesickness and relationship conflict, or depression, eating disorders, drug abuse, self-harm and schizophrenia.
+Since 2010, the house with the blue door has served more than 28,000 students.